whimtrip/jwht-htmltopojo/README.md

 # jwht-htmltopojo

-## Introduction : Java HTML to POJO framework
+## Introduction : Java HTML to POJO parser framework

-This lib provides a lightweight, fully featured, highly pluggable and customizable Java Html to Pojo converter framework.
+This lib provides a lightweight, fully featured, highly pluggable and customizable Java Html to Pojo parser framework.

 It was built to be used with [jwht-scrapper](https://github.com/whimtrip/jwht-scrapper) which provides a gateway to create fully customisable real world HTTP